LeanerCloud/AutoSpotting/START.md

 }
 ```

-These permissions are required if you set `beanstalk_cfn_init_role` variable to `true`.
-If they are not added, your spot instances will not be able to run correctly.
+These permissions are required if you set `beanstalk_cfn_init_role` variable
+to `true`.
+If they are not added, your spot instances will not be able to run
+correctly.

-You can get more information on the need for this configuration variable and the permissions at https://github.com/AutoSpotting/AutoSpotting/issues/344.
+You can get more information on the need for this configuration variable and
+the permissions in the [bug report](https://github.com/AutoSpotting/AutoSpotting/issues/344).

 ## Configuration of AutoSpotting ##